-Are you an individual looking for a solution to clear your debts and the ultimate guide to Bankruptcy?
+Are you looking to clear your debts and the ultimate guide to Bankruptcy?
 Oliver Elliot can help you.
 We Know Insolvency Inside Out.

 What Bankruptcy Means: The Ultimate Guide To Bankruptcy

 Bankruptcy is one way for individuals to deal with debts they can’t pay.
 It doesn’t apply to companies or partnerships.